eslam5464/FlexTK/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]
 [![Github][github-shield]][github-url]

-# MyLibrary
+# Flex Toolkit (flextk)

-MyLibrary is a Python library that provides a collection of helper functions and utilities to streamline various tasks such as file handling, logging, cloud bucket management, data processing, and more.
+Flex Toolkit is a command-line interface (CLI) tool that provides a collection of helper functions and utilities to streamline various tasks such as file handling, logging, cloud bucket management, data processing, and more.

 ## Features